Enrique Antonio Degenhart Asturias

-Enrique Antonio Degenhart Asturias (born october 9, 1968) is a Guatemalan politician who served as the Minister of the Interior from January 26, 2018 to January 14, 2020 during the presidency of Jimmy Morales.
+Enrique Antonio Degenhart Asturias (born October 9, 1968) is a Guatemalan politician who served as the Minister of the Interior from January 26, 2018, to January 14, 2020, during the presidency of Jimmy Morales.

-Biografía
+Biography

 Degenhart was born in Guatemala in 1968.
 He worked as a public official in the General Directorate of Immigration, becoming the director of said institution from 2010 to 2012.
 He was an immigration advisor in the United States Department of Homeland Security, in Customs Control in Texas from 2012 to 2015 and in Virginia Customs Control from 2015 to 2018.
 Degenhart had a long friendship with the late former mayor of Guatemala City Álvaro Arzú, who died in 2018.

 Minister of the Interior

 On January 26, 2018, President Jimmy Morales appointed him Minister of the Interior, replacing Francisco Rivas Lara.

 Press conference given in the Oval Office on the day the agreement was signed.

 During his tenure as minister, he was in charge of negotiating and representing Guatemala in the signing of the controversial "Safe Third Country" immigration agreement with the United States in the administration of President Donald Trump.
 The agreement was criticized by the Democratic Party, the Guatemalan opposition and the then presidential candidates Alejandro Giammattei and Sandra Torres, who called the agreement "dark" and "lack of transparency."